dginev/nnexus/README.md

 The current refactoring is pre-alpha and is under active development.
 Watch this space for frequent updates.

 The scheduled release for the "NNexus Reloaded" milestone is June 2013.
+The release will target introducing a new CPAN library and production deployment at [PlanetMath.org](http://www.planetmath.org)

 # Contact